loop23/svp/README.md

 -

 Copyright 2012, 2013 {kinuko,tzik,nhiroki,calvinlo}@chromium.org

-Copyright 2013 loop23@gmail.com and Interact S.p.A.
+Copyright 2013 loop23@gmail.com & Interact S.p.A.

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.